poseidon/typhoon/docs/topics/maintenance.md

 ## Terraform v0.12.x

-Terraform [v0.12](https://www.hashicorp.com/blog/announcing-terraform-0-12) introduces major changes to the provider plugin protocol and HCL language (first-class expressions, formal list and map types, nullable variables, variable constraints, and short-circuting ternary operators).
+Terraform [v0.12](https://www.hashicorp.com/blog/announcing-terraform-0-12) introduces major changes to the provider plugin protocol and HCL language (first-class expressions, formal list and map types, nullable variables, variable constraints, and short-circuiting ternary operators).

 Typhoon modules have been adapted for Terraform v0.12.
 Provider plugins requirements now enforce v0.12 compatibility.
 However, some HCL language changes were breaking.
 List [type hint](https://www.terraform.io/upgrade-guides/0-12.html#referring-to-list-variables) workarounds in v0.11 now have new meaning.
 We cannot offer both v0.11 and v0.12 compatibility at the same time.
 Upgrading Terraform to v0.12 is neccessary.